rennerg/issue-tracking/README.md

 # **<img src="./.images/features.png" width="30" height="30">** Defects and Enhancements
 The [Issues](https://github.com/rennerg/issue-tracking-test/issues) tab contains a list of all open and closed defects and feature enhancements.
 Use this tab to request a feature, look up the status of a defect fix, augment the description of an existing defect or up- or down-vote issues to give the ProKnow product team a better understanding of its importance.

 As requested features and defect fixes are assigned to developers and eventually released, their status will be updated.
+If you made the original request or commented, an automated email will be sent to you.

 ## Creating and Requesting
 When creating an issue, be sure to fill out each section of the [template](https://github.com/rennerg/issue-tracking-test/issues/new/choose) corresponding to the type of issue.
 Please be as detailed as possible.